 Yarrow is often classified as a uterine tonic.
 Several studies have shown that yarrow can improve uterine tone, which may increase menstrual blood flow when it is irregular or scanty & reduce uterine spasms, which reduces heavy flow in cases of abnormally heavy menstrual flow.

-Sitz baths – for cystitis, vaginal infections, bleeding fibroids, haemorrhoids, post-partum healing, painful, lower pelvic, cramp-like conditions in women,heavy periods etc.
+Sitz baths are good for cystitis, vaginal infections, bleeding fibroids, haemorrhoids, post-partum healing, painful, lower pelvic, cramp-like conditions in women,heavy periods etc.

 Yarrow also has antiseptic action against bacteria.